metaplex-foundation/developer-hub/src/pages/core/plugins/index.md

 - Approve Authority Plugin
 - Remove Authority Plugin

-Lifecycle events impact the Asset in various ways from creation, to transfers between wallets, all the way through to the Assets destruction.
+Lifecycle events impact the Asset in various ways from creating, to transfers between wallets, all the way through to the Assets destruction.
 Plugins attached an Asset level or a Collection level will run through a validation process during these lifecycle events to either `approve`, `reject`, or `force approve` the event from execution.

 ## What are Plugins?

-Plugins are specific bits of data each containing certain that can be added and modified in a particular area of an Assets or Collections account state.

-Plugins can attach to both MPL Core Assets and also Collection Assets to modify the behaviour either at asset level or even collection level depending on the plugin.
+A plugin is like an onchain app for your NFT that can either store data or provide additional functionality to the asset.

 ## Types of Plugins